 - Opportunity management

 One of the best things about Salesforce CRM is that it’s cloud-based, so small businesses can access it from anywhere.
 Many third-party integrations, such as Google Drive, Dropbox, and Zapier, are also available to make things easier.
+Besides, you can connect Salesforce to Looker Studio or other analytics/visualization tools to get an in-depth performance analysis.

 This means that small businesses can use other tools they’re already familiar with to work with their Salesforce CRM data.